dinngo/furucombo-reward-scripts/README.md

 ### Reward

-#### reward distribution is decided by trading rank, staking amount and staking duration
+#### Reward is decided by staking amount and staking duration, and user must do at least one tx on furucombo.
-* `trading_rank` - higher trading volume in a round gives higher trading rank, e.g., user A/B/C's trading volume are 10/100/1000 USD, their trading rank are `1/2/3`.
-* `staking_amount` - the amount of token in a staking contract, e.g., user A/B/C stakes `100/50/20` COMBO in the staking contract
+* `staking_amount` - the amount of token in a staking contract, e.g., user A/B/C stakes `50/30/20` COMBO in the staking contract
 * `staking_duration` - the duration of token in a staking contract, e.g., user A/B/C's staking duration is `46500` blocks ~= 1 week.
+* Eligibility requirement: send out at least one transaction on Furucombo during each week’s program.
 * Note that this script tracks the staking amount and duration every block, so higher staking amount for longer duration gives higher reward.

-#### Let `share = (trading_rank * staking_amount * staking_duration)`
+#### Let `staking_area = staking_amount * staking_duration`
-* A/B/C's `share` are `4,650,000/4,650,000/2,790,000`
+* A/B/C's `staking_area` are `2,325,000/1,395,000/930,000`
-* A/B/C's `weight` ~= `38%/38%/24%` by normalizing `share` into [0, 1]
+* A/B/C's `weight` = `50%/30%/20%` by normalizing `staking_area` into [0, 1]

-#### Therefore, the reward distribution of 93,750 COMBO for a staking pool in a round
+#### Therefore, the reward distribution of 46,875 COMBO for a staking pool
-* A/B/C's `reward` ~= `35625/35625/22500` COMBO
+* A/B/C's `reward` = `23437.5/14062.5/9,375` COMBO

 ### What's the difference between COMBO and COMBO/ETH LP pool?
+* COMBO Pool
+  * Rewards: 46,875 COMBO
+  * Competition rule: base amount = 250 COMBO
-* COMBO Pool: Every traded users no matter staked or not would share the rewards in this pool.
-If you made trades and have staked 0 COMBO, we will treat you as staked 250* COMBO when calculate the rewards; if you made trades and have staked 1000 COMBO, we will treat you as staked 1250 COMBO when calculate the rewards.
-Besides, there’s a trading volume cap of $1000 USD*.
-Which means that users with $1000 or $1000+ weekly trading volume will share the same trading rank.
+  * Every traded user, no matter if they stake or not, will share the rewards in this pool.
+If you have made trades but staked 0 COMBO, we will automatically act as if staked 250 COMBO when calculating the rewards; if you have made trades and have staked 1000 COMBO, we will act as if you have staked 1250 COMBO when calculating the rewards.
+* COMBO/ETH Uniswap V2 Liquidity Pool
+  * Rewards: 140,625 COMBO
-* COMBO/ETH Uniswap V2 Liquidity Pool: Only people who staked could share the rewards in this pool.
-Besides, there’s a trading volume cap of $1 million USD*.
-Which means that users with $1 million or $1 million+ weekly trading volume will share the same trading rank.
+  * Only people who stake LP tokens will be able to share the rewards in this pool.
-* *The numbers are updated after the Feb 22–24 community vote.